New RDA logo (002)

 • Councillor, Shire of Wyalkatchem

-• Secretary, Central East Accommodation and Care Alliance
+• Secretary, Central East Accommodation and Care Alliance (CEACA)

-• Vice President & Secretary, Wyalkatchem P&C
+• President and Secretary, Wyalkatchem P&C